 Details about the importance, science behind, and applications of impervious surface thresholds and the Pace to Plant technique in the NCSU Extension Resource Repository.

-A quick, one page guide to impervious surface thresholds and Pace to Plant formatted for printing.
+Single page, printable quick-guides to impervious surface thresholds and Pace to Plant.

 Pace to Plant Presentations

 Presentations about Pace to Plant for extension personnel to use, including background information and step-by-step instructions.